What are Inventory Feeds and Why Use Them?

 1) What Goes Into an Inventory Feed?

-Your inventory feed should include things like the quantity available and various product identifiers like the SKU, MPN, and UPC.
+Your inventory feed should include the quantity available and various product identifiers like the SKU, MPN, and UPC.

 Sometimes information like wholesale costs, when items are projected to be back in stock, MSRP, MAP, and product images are included.